KrispyTech/airneis/docs/design/mockups/backoffice/layout.md

 There is also a lateral bar which contains all back office navigations

-The first part of the lateral bar is the "Product Management":
+The first part of the lateral bar is for "Product Management":
 - Products, to see all products in a table and manage them.
 - Categories, to see all categories in a table and manage them.
 - Higlanders, to manage "The Highlanders of the moment" in a table and choose the order in which they appear.